datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop3.md

 shows how to establish a serial connection and write (i.e. send) messages.
 In this case, we send '1' (turning on the vibration) then wait for 5 seconds before sending '0' (turning off the vibration).
 We wait another 2 seconds and start again.
+Notice the added "encode()" function.
+This is because the write() function on serial can only write binary data.
+By writing '1', we're sending a string.
+The encode() is there to convert from the string type to binary.

 ```python
 # Import required library